code-with-amitk/Code-examples/System-Design/Concepts/Databases/NOSQL/Graph_DB/Facebook_TAO/README.md

 ## Database(MySQL) schema?
 - Relationship between entities is stored in MySQL DB using 2 tables.
+- Data is stored across sharded databases.
+- **FB's Optimization on DB?**
+  - *1.* Stores Id and its association on same database, for faster and single query look up.
+  - *2.* FB developed MyRocks-DB based on Log Structure Merge (LSM) tree.

 - **1. Object Table**
 ```c